-We invite all ACR members to review and comment on the documents that will be presented at the subsequent annual meeting.
-Draft documents are available for comment between August and November via the online commenting tool (Login Required).
+All ACR members are invited to review and comment on the documents that will be presented at the subsequent annual meeting.
+Draft documents are available for comments between August and November via the online commenting tool (Login Required).

 Your input as an individual ACR member has equal weight whether you are a Board member or a member in training.
 Only comments that provide specific language recommendations can be used for document revisions.
 General feedback about an issue relevant to the document that does not suggest language cannot be acted upon without assuming what was intended.